Are police recruiting people at the moment?

 Can I wear jewellery?

-safety), colleagues and members of the public.
+Police employees need to consider the potential impact that wearing jewellery can have on themselves (e.g. by posing a risk to personal safety), colleagues, and members of the public.
 Matrimonial rings and other rings may be worn provided the number is not excessive.
-Culturally approved jewellery may be worn but in general we don’t’ allow items of jewellery through any visible part of the body.
+Culturally approved jewellery may be worn but in general we don’t allow items of jewellery through any visible part of the body.
 If you have body piercings that are not visible when in uniform, then you will need to consider the potential risk of injury before wearing these on duty.
 Bracelets (except medic-alert type), chains, necklaces or chord are not permitted when in uniform.

 Can I have tattoos?

 Employees having regular contact with the public should consider the potential impact that visible tattoos could have on the public.
 Employees should not have tattoos in prominent places such as the hands or face.
 Where employees have tattoos on the lower arm they will need to cover these up if they are considered offensive or inappropriate.
 Tattoos that are rude, lewd, crude, racist, sexist, sectarian, or homophobic are considered inappropriate.